 The Orange Edition is a special version of the refreshed C-HR, limited to 500 examples and available only with the 2.0-litre engine.
 It's finished in dedicated Scorched Orange paintwork with contrasting 18-inch matt-black alloy wheels and a black bi-tone roof.
 In addition to the Excel's specification, it comes as standard with the JBL premium audio system.

-A motorsport-inspired C-HR GR Sport is set to arrive in early 2021, complete with unique trim inside and out, 19-inch alloys, stiffer suspension and sharper steering.
-It's likely to sit near the top of the range when sales begin.
+Finally, a motorsport-inspired C-HR GR Sport arrived in early 2021, complete with unique trim inside and out, 19-inch alloys, stiffer suspension and sharper steering.

 Infotainment, apps & sat nav